pacdiv/blog/content/blog/why-my-next-project-might-succeed/index.md

 But I believe in this.
 I can do it.
 We can do it.

-To keep a decent level of dedication, I need a goal so here it is: to help +50 dev bloggers by the end of the year.
+To keep a decent level of dedication, I need a goal so here it is: to help +50 javascript developers by the end of the year.
 To do so, I will share most of my journey through this blog and try to help others on more specific issues through emails.
 I think emails are the best way to talk one-to-one since everyone has an email address.

 Also, please not that, if you hope for some magic wins, I can't help you.
 I won't make weird promises as "get 1.000 true fans in 30 days".
 I see audience building as a difficult long-term process with many frustrating times that can turn out to be an exciting, fascinating and rewarding journey.